-Living and Loving on the Riviera is the story of the American architect Barry Dierks, his English partner Eric Sawyer, and the stunning houses and gardens they designed on the French Riviera during the 1920s and 1930s, for those who could afford them.
+Riviera Dreaming is the story of the American architect Barry Dierks, his English partner Eric Sawyer, and the stunning houses and gardens they designed on the French Riviera during the 1920s and 1930s, for those who could afford them.

 From their own home built into the red rocks of the Estérel mountains and above the Mediterranean, Barry as the architect in the partnership, with Eric as garden designer and business manager, built or remodelled almost 100 houses in the south of France.

 These were occupied by Americans, British and French, many of whom have their own fascinating stories.
 Handsome and sociable, Barry and Eric were ‘the two charmers’ of the Riviera social scene in the years of après guerre and avant guerre, indeed leading a charmed life until the Second World War changed everything and revealed their determination and courage in their respective adventures

 A Little From a Summons from Somerset Maugham